Scheduled MonumentsEnglandSite of Hawstead Place and associated fishponds

 What is Site of Hawstead Place and associated fishponds?

-The site of Hawstead Place and associated fishponds is a scheduled ancient monument in Suffolk comprising the earthwork remains of a medieval manor house and its attendant water features.
+Site of Hawstead Place and associated fishponds is a medieval and early post-medieval manorial complex in Suffolk.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005967.

 Who is responsible for protecting Site of Hawstead Place and associated fishponds?